sigdat-org/sigdat/_pages/home.md

 ## News

 **March 10, 2022**.
 We seek preliminary draft proposals from prospective bidders in the relevant regions.
 Promising bids will be asked to provide additional information for the final selection.
-For more information about how to bid, please see [**Call For Bids to Host EMNLP 2023**](/_pages/CFB-2023).
+For more information about how to bid, please see the [call for bids to host EMNLP 2023](/calls/bids2023).
 {: .notice--info}

 **Feburary 21, 2022**.
 We are delighted to announce that EMNLP 2022 will be held December 7-11 in Abu Dhabi, the capital city of the United Arab Emirates.
 It will be a hybrid conference and we plan to continue improving the hybrid experience.
 Our physical venue will be the Abu [Dhabi National Exhibition Centre](https://adnec.ae/) -  The local team will be led by [Prof. Nizar Habash (NYU Abu Dhabi)](https://nyuad.nyu.edu/en/academics/divisions/science/faculty/nizar-habash.html) and Prof. [Eric Xing (MBZUAI)](https://mbzuai.ac.ae/news-events/MBZUAI-appoints-world-renowned-leading-AI-academic-Professor-Dr-Eric-Xing-as-President).
 We have accepted 24 workshops and 5 tutorials planned for December 7-8.
 A demo track and (for the first time at EMNLP) industry track are planned.
 The program chairs – Yoav Goldberg, Zornitsa Kozareva, and Yue Zhang – will announce our plan for conference submissions soon.
-{: .notice}
+{: .notice--info}

 **December 21, 2021**.
 Prof. [Isabelle Augenstein](http://isabelleaugenstein.github.io/) has been elected as the VP-Elect of SIGDAT 2022.
 {: .notice}